 In the city of San Luis Obispo, slurred speech and other speech issues can result from a traumatic brain injury.
 One day, a victim may find that they are unable to speak at all, and the next they may speak with slurred speech.

 Aphasia affects a person’s ability to express themselves and understand the expression of others.
 It is typically caused by damage to the left side of the brain.
-Hearing loss as a result from a traumatic brain injury may make aphasia worse.
+Hearing loss as a result of a traumatic brain injury may make aphasia worse.
 It is not unusual for the symptoms of a brain injury to be inconsistent.
 That is, they may change from day to day as a person recovers.

 Aphasia is not the only speech disorder that is associated with a traumatic brain injury.
 Other speech issues that may occur after a traumatic brain injury include: